What You Need to Know About Insurance Underwriter

-Occupation Description Review individual applications for insurance to evaluate degree of risk involved and determine acceptance of applications.
+Job Description: Review individual applications for insurance to evaluate degree of risk involved and determine acceptance of applications.

-Insurance Underwriter Responsibilities
+Life As an Insurance Underwriter

 - Evaluate possibility of losses due to catastrophe or excessive insurance.